renanvicente/mongo-backup/README.md

 Using
 ------

-1. edit your mongobackup.conf with your configs.
+1. edit your mongobackup.conf with your config.
 2. change the permission for mongobackup.sh
 3. execute.